drytoastman/scorekeeperbackend/web/nwrsc/templates/docs/backup.md

 ### Manual
 You can also manually make a backup from the Scorekeeper Status Window using File &rarr; Backup Database.

+### Restoring
-Either of these backups can be restored from the Scorekeeper Status Window using File &rarr; Import Backup Data.
+Either of the above backups can be restored from the Scorekeeper Status Window using File &rarr; Import Backup Data.

 ## Online Backups